sofiafer08/CyberHojaldre/Control Software/README.md

 Control software
 ====

-This directory must contain code for control software which is used by the vehicle to participate in the competition and which was developed by the participants.
+This directory contains the code for both the Open and Obstacle Course.
+Since the programmaing was done in MakeCode for micro:bit, you can find the .png's for the code in blocks, and the JavaScript.

-All artifacts required to resolve dependencies and build the project must be included in this directory as well.
+An explanation about our coding decisions can be found in [Code Explained](Code_Explained) .